Raku/problem-solving/solutions/language/SWOT-TO-RAKU.md

 ## Threats

-- may lose current users because of name change
+- may lose current users
-- may lose current core developers because of name change
+- may lose current core developers
-- may lose current book writers because of name change
+- may lose current book writers
+- may lose support from local Perl user groups (PerlMongers)
+- may lose support of organizations such as The Perl Foundation, EPO, YEF
 - may be made fun of as the language that cannot make up its mind
 - may cause incompatibities / breakage that will reflect badly on overall image
 - may not get enough traction to grow anyway